Table of Contents

 Flat Rate Billing

-Agreed and uncontested divorces can often be handled on a Flat Fee basis.
-In an agreed and uncontested divorce, the parties have agreed on the terms of their divorce, and one party hires me to draft the terms and other paperwork to complete the divorce.
+Agreed and Uncontested divorces can often be handled on a Flat Fee basis.
+In an Agreed and Uncontested divorce, the parties have agreed on the terms of their divorce, and one party hires me to draft the terms and other paperwork to complete the divorce.
 (In Florida a lawyer cannot represent both parties in a divorce – even if they are in complete agreement).
-If you would like to find out more about this option, including an estimated fee calculator, click here: Flat Rate Uncontested Divorce.
+If you would like to find out more about this option, including an estimated fee calculator, click here: Flat Rate Agree and Uncontested Divorce.